-Risk Impact Mitigation Operational Risk is the risk of failures as a result of inadequate or failed internal processes, people and systems, or from Financial loss or loss of customer data.
+Risk Impact Mitigation Operational Risk is the risk of failures as a result of inadequate or failed internal processes, people and systems, or from external events.
+Unity moved to remote working with the onset of pandemic control measures, increasing operational risks.
+Financial loss or loss of customer data.
 Inability to maintain our important business services.
-Continuity of service disruption from Training and development plans for all employees based on roles; succession and development plans for key roles.
-3rd party providers' resilience assessed at contract initiation and as a minimum annually depending on materiality.
-Contract reviews in accordance with EBA outsourcing guidelines. external events.
-Unity moved to remote the introduction of inappropriate system changes.
-Regular risk control self-assessments, with Risk & Compliance and Compliance & Conduct Committee's oversight and challenge. working with the onset of pandemic control nic control due to poor data quality.
+Continuity of service disruption from the introduction of inappropriate system changes.
+Inappropriate regulatory reporting due to poor data quality.
 Customer detriment.
 Regulatory censure.
 Negative publicity.
-Improved governance of the change process validated by internal audit. operational risks.
+Training and development plans for all employees based on roles; succession and development plans for key roles.
+3rd party providers' resilience assessed at contract initiation and as a minimum annually depending on materiality.
+Contract reviews in accordance with EBA outsourcing guidelines.
+Regular risk control self-assessments, with Risk & Compliance and Compliance & Conduct Committee's oversight and challenge.
+Improved governance of the change process validated by internal audit.
 Automation used to track and report risk events; business unit risk registers and follow up actions.
-Specific operational resilience and cyber focus within 2 nd line Risk function.
+Specific operational resilience and cyber focus within 2nd line Risk function.
 Data centralisation and control to provide one source.
 External "project" validation through professionals and SME's.
 COVID-19 controls included reducing payment authorities, conducting detailed risk control self-assessments (RCSAs) and increased monitoring of high-risk processes.
 RCSAs identified that whilst the location from which the business was run had changed, Unity's risk profile did not increase.
 Throughout the pandemic, greater focus provided to internal communications to maintain colleague engagement.
-Anticipating an increased cyber risk through the pandemic, regular phishing awareness updates provided to colleagues. $3^{\rm rd}$ party supplier dashboard developed to monitor operational resilience throughout the pandemic.
+Anticipating an increased cyber risk through the pandemic, regular phishing awareness updates provided to colleagues.
+3rd party supplier dashboard developed to monitor operational resilience throughout the pandemic.